 Before considering the questions posed first let us situate ourselves in the great over-arching universal dispute that exists.
 In view of the ongoing controversy between God and Satan – the Devil being the “accuser of our brothers,” “who accuses them night and day before our God”— of what might these accusations consist?

 Since the faith of all of Jehovah’s Witnesses is inextricably tied to their obedience to the Watchtower Society and there is no doubt that Jehovah has protected and blessed the Organization over the course of its existence so that the basic message of the truth has been published to the far corners of the earth, it does not take a great deal of imagination to perceive that the most vehement accusation issuing from the Accuser is that all of Jehovah’s Witnesses are merely followers of men – belongers to a mere sect.

-(We ought not suppose that the Devil’s accusations are entirely without merit.
-The very fact that an increasing number of people who breathe deeply of Satan’s exhalations regard Jehovah’s Witnesses as Watchtowerites and pitiable brainwashed victims of an evil cult is surely an echo originating with “the ruler of the authority of the air”.)
+We ought not to suppose that the Devil’s accusations are entirely without merit.
+The very fact that an increasing number of people who breathe deeply of Satan’s exhalations regard Jehovah’s Witnesses as Watchtowerites and pitiable brainwashed victims of an evil cult is surely an echo originating with “the ruler of the authority of the air”.

 You likely know the result.
 Job lost everything and was reduced to a miserable state.
 Ultimately, though, God intervened and reversed Job’s plight and restored his blessing upon him twofold.

 As Revelation indicates the Devil is particularly intent on accusing the brothers of Christ, obviously because they are destined to destroy Satan’s dominion and replace him and his demon angels as rulers.
 That is why on the night of his arrest Jesus warned Peter that Satan had demanded to have them to sift them as wheat, which, just as in the case of Job, Jehovah also permitted.